ICML-anon/rllab/docs/user/implement_algo_advanced.rst

     - Print diagnostic information and store intermediate results.

 Note the parallel between the structure above and the pseudocode for VPG.
-The `BatchPolopt` class takes care of collecting samples and common diagnostic information.
+The :code:`BatchPolopt` class takes care of collecting samples and common diagnostic information.
 It also provides an abstraction of the general procedure above, so that algorithm implementations only need to fill the missing pieces.
 The core of the :code:`BatchPolopt` class is the :code:`train()` method: